How to Negotiate a Contract Without a Lawyer: 10 Tactics That Work

 2. Focus on the five that matter

 You don’t need to redline every sentence.
-Focus on five clauses that carry 90% of the risk: limitation of liability (what’s the cap?), indemnification (is it mutual?), termination (can you get out?), IP ownership (who owns the work?), and auto-renewal (what’s the opt-out window?).
+Focus on: limitation of liability (what’s the cap?), indemnification (is it mutual?), termination (can you get out?), IP ownership (who owns the work?), and auto-renewal (what’s the opt-out window?).

 If you only negotiate these five, you’ve addressed the majority of your contractual risk.